When you start your journey to a low waste lifestyle, it can feel quite overwhelming at first.

 Related: 15 Actionable Zero Waste Kitchen Tips

 There are a couple of different brands out there.
-You may find some called ‘Ball jars’ since Ball was the first company to make canning and mason jars in the US.
+You may find some called ‘Ball jars’ since Ball was the first company to make canning jars and mason jars in the US.
 Kerr is another big brand in mason jars, along with Golden Harvest.
-In our home, we use Golden Harvest, but there are plenty of brands that work fine.
+In our home, we use Golden Harvest, but plenty of brands work fine.

-The two main reason why your mason jars crack in the freezer
+The main reason why your mason jars crack in the freezer.

 - The first and most common reason is that you didn’t leave enough room for the water to expand.
-The golden rule is to leave between 1-2 inches of space.
+The general rule of thumb is to leave between 1-2 inch of space.

 - The second reason is rapid temperature changes.
 While mason jars can withstand both extremes, cold to boiling, they can not handle a quick change.
-Always make sure to let the content cool down the first and you are good to go.
+Always make sure to let the content cool down to room temperature before you put it in the freezer.

 How to store or freeze food in a mason jar safely?

-1. Let your food cool down before you transfer it into your mason jar
+1. Let your hot food cool down before you transfer it into your mason jar

 2. Get the right size mason jar for the job